Pick your pumpkin! Pumpkin patches across ENC

 Fairytale Trail: (Haunted Attraction)

-Saturday, Oct 29th Gates open 6:30pm event starts at 7 – Midnight
+Saturday, Oct 29 Gates open at 6:30 pm event starts at 7 – Midnight

 Not recommended for younger children.